Doteveryone/mobile-browser-prototyping-kit/README.md

 <a href="#" data-open-popup="location">Share location</a>
 ```

+You can use other HTML element if you don’t want to use the `a` tag.

-Using the URL: append `#popup/location` to the filename in the browser’s URL bar.
+You can append `#popup/location` to the filename in the browser’s URL bar to trigger a popup without having to click a button.

 #### Closing popups